 Health benefits of mahi mahi

 • Omega-3.
-While it doesn’t contain as much omega-3 fatty acids as other fish, mahi mahi does still contain some.
-For comparison, a serving of salmon contains 2 or 3 grams of omega-3 fatty acids while a serving of mahi mahi delivers only .24 grams.
+While it doesn’t contain as many omega-3 fatty acids as other fish, Mahi Mahi does still contain some.
+For comparison, a serving of salmon contains 2 or 3 grams of omega-3 fatty acids while a serving of Mahi Mahi delivers only .24 grams.

 Sustainable seafood option

-When shopping for mahi mahi, look for fish with a pinkish flesh and bright skin.
+When shopping for Mahi Mahi, look for fish with pinkish flesh and bright skin.

 Hearty Seafood Chowder

 - 2 tablespoons coconut oil

 - Sea salt and freshly ground black pepper to taste